marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

     })
 ```

-If you get an object like the following one, you are good to go.
+That request would return an object like the one below, containing all the information
+about the board, including its id, name, description and much more.

 ```
 {